wessenstam/demoguide/docs/instructor/instructor.md

 3. Order of starting the VMs
 4. Testing the environment before the demo

+## Requirements for the Demo Environment

+The Demo Environment are created for ESXi 6.7 and up.
+The total environment exists out of nine VMs that will consume a total of 48 GB of RAM and 400 GB of storage.

 ## Network layout

 The network that is being used in the demo environment is in the 172.31.32.0/24 subnet.
 To overcome any possible issues, this subnet needs to be available in the network.
 Below table shows the VMs, there function and the IP addresses.